-Alex De Brabant, Bruno Mokross, Davide Zucco, Edin Zenun, Ellinor Aurora Aasgard and Elizabeth Ravn, Filippo Vogliazzo, Jakob Brugge, Lindsay Lawson, Mikael Brkic, Natalia Rolon, Simon Mullan, Curated by Claudia Rech
+Alex De Brabant, Bruno Mokross, Davide Zucco, Edin Zenun, Ellinor Aurora Aasgaard and Elizabeth Ravn, Filippo Vogliazzo, Jakob Brugge, Lindsay Lawson, Mikael Brkic, Natalia Rolon, Simon Mullan, curated by Claudia Rech

 Opening: July 5, 7pm

 I had two tabs open for weeks now.
 One on the Bologna Massacre, a tragic episode in Italian history when an attack carried out by a neo-fascist group killed 85 people and wounded 200 on the 2nd of August 1980.
 The other open tab was on the Painter's Studio of Courbet.
 The Painter's Studio was created in 1855.

 In January this year, on a trip to Milan, I had a few hours left and the chance to see the famous show about Romanticism.
 There was an entire section dedicated to portraits of artists' studios, and, alongside these, paintings of scenes from the Italian Risorgimento, the period in which Italy was unified and the Italian state was created.
 The scenes depicted were cruel and violent: a child laid dead on the floor, while in the background the cities rose.
 The unification was a violent process, it didn't occur organically, it was imposed, and where there is imposition people fight back.

 I returned back to Berlin soon after, and at a dinner with a friend we got to speaking about Italy and Milan, and somehow we ended up talking about the Italian youth culture phenomenon from the 80s which is known as Paninaro.
 I suddenly thought that the idea to create a show which would center around a Paninaro artist would be somehow a fitting proposition for a group show.
 The phenomenon always interested me.
 There were magazines printed, and most of the youth in big cities celebrated the fashion of the Paninaro.